sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerHypervisorConnection.md

   * Capabilities (System.String\[\]) The set of capabilities as reported by the hypervisor.

   * ExplicitPreferredController (System.Boolean?)
 Whether the PreferredController property was explicity set through the SDK or automatically chosen.

-  * ExtraSpinUpTimeSecs (System.Int32?)
-The extra time a VM is allowed to start before it is marked as failed on session launch

   * HypHypervisorConnectionUid (System.Guid) The Guid that identifies the hypervisor connection.